apache/nuttx/configs/olimex-strp711/README.txt

   nettest:
-    This configuration directory may be used to enable networking using the an Microchip ENC28J60 SPI ethernet module (see above for connection to STR-P711.
+    This configuration directory may be used to enable networking using the an Microchip ENC28J60 SPI Ethernet module (see above for connection to STR-P711).

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

   nsh:
     Configures the NuttShell (nsh) located at examples/nsh.
 The